ksandom/mass/docs/bugs/ifBug.md

 TODO Update the test to work out anyone's data.

-Do `mass -vvvvv --testIf` and search for the output `[debug3]: debugSharedMemory notIfEmptyResult/2`.
+Do `mass -vvvvv --testIf` and search for the output `[debug3]: debugResultSet notIfEmptyResult/2`.
 You'll see the count is 4.
 Soon below it you'll see

     [debug3]: GOT HERE
     [debug5]: GOT HERE ALSO

 The first one is just before the return of `callFeature`, the second line is just after `callFeature` was called.

-Next you'll see `[debug3]: debugSharedMemory testIf - notIfEmptyResult/2` and the count is now 1.
+Next you'll see `[debug3]: debugResultSet testIf - notIfEmptyResult/2` and the count is now 1.
 It should be 4.

 ## Solution

 There were two parts to the problem:

-* The "memory bug" where I had forgotten to decrement the nesting in getParentSharedMemory()
+* The "memory bug" where I had forgotten to decrement the nesting in getParentResultSet()
 * The issue described above where the shared memory had the correct data before exiting callFeature(), but lost it once back inside go(), directly after the return.
 I have yet to understand this, but putting it inside a condition that only sets the return value of go() if the value is !==false fixes it.
 I suspect this is a problem with PHP optimization.

 ## Cleanup